 Obesity in children is associated with a broad spectrum of serious health issues, including obstructive sleep apnea, asthma, nonalcoholic fatty liver disease, type 2 diabetes mellitus, depression, orthopedic problems, and skin conditions (Barlow, 2007).
 While childhood obesity rates have stabilized over the past decade, the percentage of young children and adolescents who are overweight or obese remains high (Ogden, Carroll, Kit, et al., 2014).
-For the 2011-2012 period, nearly 32 percent of children in the United States were reported to have a BMI ≥85th percentile; of these, 17 percent were obese (Ogden, et al., 2014).
+For the 2011-2012 period, nearly 32 percent of children in the United States were reported to be either overweight or obese (having a BMI \geq 85th percentile on sex-specific age-for-growth charts), and 17 percent were obese (having a BMI \geq 95th percentile) (Ogden, et al., 2014).